6 products

 • for a medium to heavy flow, size M is more suitable.

-However, flow isn’t the only factor to consider when choosing your cup size.
-The small size is suitable for a young girl or young woman with strong pelvic muscles, while the medium size is better for more mature women with relaxed pelvic muscles.
+However, flow is not the only factor to consider when choosing your cup size.
+The small size is suitable for a teenage girl or young woman with good pelvic floor tone, while the medium size is better for more mature women with a more relaxed pelvic floor.

-To help you: Menstrual cup size: how to choose?
+To help you decide: Menstrual cup sizes: how to choose?

 - +